 “Employee Moving Service Agreement” means a written agreement signed by the employee and agency director or designated representative defining the terms and conditions of any State paid moving reimbursements.

-Nonqualified moving expenses” means expenses that the employee may not deduct from a federal individual income tax return and any reimbursement by the employer for these expenses are taxable income.

-“Qualified moving expenses,” means expenses that the employee may deduct from a federal individual income tax return and any reimbursement by the employer for such expenses is not taxable income.

-“Reimbursement” means a payment from the State of Idaho to an employee or a vendor with whom an agency may contract directly for assistance to move an employee.
+“Reimbursement” means a payment from the State of Idaho to an employee.

 “Voluntarily resigns” means the employee elects to terminate employment with the appointing agency, excluding death, serious health disability or circumstances beyond the employee’s control and such termination is accepted by the appointing authority.

+Appendix E: History of Amendments

+The State Board of Examiners first adopted a policy on moving expense reimbursement August 1, 1974.
+The policy recognized that “in order for the State…to attract and retain professional staff, it may be necessary to defray normal intrastate and interstate moving expenses.”
+Over the years, the policy has been rewritten and amended several times.
+Table 1 is a chronology of these amendments.

+Table 1.
+Amendments to State Moving Policy